1st Rhode Island Regiment: Campaign in the Neutral Zone

-The "Neutral Zone" was an area in the Hudson River Valley east of the river described as “a desolate, sparsely populated buffer zone between the forces of the English to the South and the Americans to the North.”
-People who continued to live in the area had to deal with “theft, murder, and destruction” by renegade groups, such as the “cowboys” or the “skinners.”
-These renegade groups “cloaked their plundering under an alleged allegiance to one of the combatants.”
-To whichever side the renegade groups leaned, they would forage for goods to sustain “both men and beasts of burden.”
+The "Neutral Zone" was an area in the Hudson River Valley east of the river described as "a desolate, sparsely populated buffer zone between the forces of the English to the South and the Americans to the North."
+People who continued to live in the area had to deal with "theft, murder, and destruction" by renegade groups, such as the "cowboys" or the "skinners."
+These renegade groups "cloaked their plundering under an alleged allegiance to one of the combatants."
+To whichever side the renegade groups leaned, they would forage for goods to sustain "both men and beasts of burden."

-The constant foraging and raiding in the neutral zone, especially by the British supporting “cowboys,” (loyalist militia) caused Major-General Heath to command Colonel Greene and the Rhode Island Regiment to defend Pine's Bridge on the Croton River from “marauding Cowboys” who frequently made incursions from their base in Morrisiania (South Bronx), under the command of loyalist leader Brigadier General James Delancy.
+The constant foraging and raiding in the neutral zone, especially by the British supporting "cowboys" (loyalist militia), caused Major-General Heath to command Colonel Greene and the Rhode Island Regiment to defend Pine's Bridge on the Croton River from "marauding Cowboys" who frequently made incursions from their base in Morrisiania (South Bronx), under the command of loyalist leader Colonel James Delancy.

 Battle of Pines Bridge

-On the 14 May 1781, Colonel Delancey and his unit of loyalist militia, De Lancey's Refugee Corps, assaulted Pine's Bridge (near present-day Yorktown, New York) and caught Colonel Greene and a small detachment of the Rhode Island Regiment by surprise.
+On May 14 1781, Colonel Delancey and his unit of loyalist militia, De Lancey's Refugee Corps, assaulted Pine's Bridge (near present-day Yorktown, New York) and caught Colonel Greene and a small detachment of the Rhode Island Regiment by surprise.
 Delancey's troops killed Colonel Greene, Major Ebenezer Flagg and eight African-American soldiers of the Rhode Island Regiment.
-The black troops were reported to have “defended their beloved Col. Greene so well that it was only over their dead bodies that the enemy reached and murdered him.”
-Greene's body was purportedly mutilated by the Loyalists, as punishment for having led black soldiers against them.
+The Black soldiers were reported to have "defended their beloved Col. Greene so well that it was only over their dead bodies that the enemy reached and murdered him."
+Greene's body was purportedly mutilated by the Loyalists as punishment for having led Black soldiers against them.
 Colonel Greene and Major Flagg were buried at the First Presbyterian Church in Yorktown.

 Last years

 Following the death of Colonel Greene, Lieutenant Colonel Jeremiah Olney took command of the regiment.
-Under Olney's command, the regiment took part in the Siege of Yorktown in October 1781 which proved to be the last major battle of the Revolution.
-After Yorktown, the regiment moved with the Main Army to Newburgh, New York where its primary purpose was to be ready to react if British forces in the city went on the offensive.
+Under Olney's command, the regiment took part in the Siege of Yorktown in October 1781, the last major battle of the Revolution.
+After Yorktown, the regiment moved with the Main Army to Newburgh, New York, where its primary purpose was to be ready to react if British forces in the city went on the offensive.

-On January 22, 1783, the regiment was placed under command of Colonel Marinus Willett of the New York Militia, along with other units, to capture Fort Ontario in the town of Oswego, New York on the shore of Lake Ontario.
+On January 22, 1783, the regiment was placed under the command of Colonel Marinus Willett of the New York Militia, along with other units, to capture Fort Ontario in the town of Oswego, New York on the shore of Lake Ontario.
 On February 8, the force of about 500 soldiers, with 120 horse-drawn sleighs, left Fort Herkimer near Utica.
-Although the expedition was able to get within a mile of Fort Ontario, the attack was called off at the last minute as the moon was not due to set with enough time before daybreak to make a surprise attack.
+Although the expedition got within a mile of Fort Ontario, the attack was called off at the last minute as the moon was not due to set with enough time before daybreak to make a surprise attack.
 After the expedition, the Rhode Island Regiment returned to Newburgh, where it remained for the remainder of its service.